invap/rt-monitor-example-app/README.md

 (main_realvalue:State Int)
 (and (<= 0 main_realvalue) (< main_realvalue 4096))
 ```
-- `conversion_post`: asserts that the engineering value computed, as a floating point value, by task *conversion* correspond (upto a rounding error not representable in a single presition floating point) to the theoretical value resulting from the mathematical interpretation of the sample with respecto to the analog signal
+- `conversion_post`: asserts that the engineering value computed, as a floating point value, by task *conversion* correspond (upto a rounding error not representable in a single precision floating point) to the theoretical value resulting from the mathematical interpretation of the sample with respecto to the analog signal
 ```
 (measurement_dato_ing:State Real),(main_realvalue:State Int),(measurement_dato_ing2:State Real)
 (exists (